nathanhsjc/configure-ad/README.md

 </p>
 <p>
-Retrieve the public IP address for DC-1 and RPD (Remote Desktop Protocol) into the virtual machine.
+Retrieve the public IP address for DC-1 and RDP (Remote Desktop Protocol) into the virtual machine.
 You will see Server Manager populate on your screen once you login.
 In this lab we will be disabling the firewall.
 Click on start and type in the Run command and type in wf.msc (windows firewall) and disable it.
 Click the Windows Defender Firewall Properties and click off to disable for each tab not including the IPsec Settings.
 </p>
 <br />